bregman-arie/devops-exercises/topics/argo/README.md

 <details>
 <summary>There been a lot of CI/CD systems before ArgoCD (Jenkins, Teamcity, CircleCI, etc.) What added value ArgoCD brought?</summary><br><b>

-Simply said, ArgoCD is running on Kubernetes, it's part of its ecosystem, as opposed to some other CI/CD systems.
+Simply said, ArgoCD is CD, not CI.
+We still need CI systems.
+Secondly, ArgoCD is running on Kubernetes, it's part of its ecosystem, as opposed to some other CI/CD systems.
+Finally, ArgoCD was built specifically for Kubernetes, not other platforms and systems.

-Easier to explain the need for ArgoCD by direct comparison to another CI/CD system.
+Easier to explain the need for ArgoCD by direct comparison to another system that can do CD.
 Let's use Jenkins for this.

 With Jenkins, you need make sure to install k8s related tools and set access for commands like kubectl.
 With ArgoCD you simply need to install it in your namespace but no need to install additional tools as it's part of k8s.